f2pnt8/ASD-Feature-Map/readme.txt

 4. Create Custom Categories, if needed
 5. Load the map display via the shortcode [feature-map]

+== Screenshots ==

+= Admin Pages =
+1. Create / edit map places.
+2. Manage all places with the standard WP methods.
+3. Select a icon to show on the map or upload a custom icon file.

+= Frontend Membership Page =
+4. Basic frontend view showing all categories and places.
+5. Frontend view showing a place detail.

 == Changelog ==

+1.3.5
+===
+[Added] Screenshot images

 1.3.4
 ===